Marlins vs. Cardinals Player Props Betting Odds

 Goldschmidt Stats

-- Goldschmidt has put up 93 hits with 20 doubles, 15 home runs and 44 walks.
+- Goldschmidt has recorded 93 hits with 20 doubles, 15 home runs and 44 walks.
 He has driven in 46 runs with eight stolen bases.

 Goldschmidt Recent Games